coderefinery/git-intro/content/remotes.md

 If it return anything, then the credential manager is probably configured and HTTPS cloning will work (but you can't verify it until you try using it).

+From now on, **if you know that HTTPS works, you should always select HTTPS as the clone URL from Github, or translate the URL to start with the right thing yourself:** `https://github.com/`
 ````
 `````